pastweb/fe-test/README.md

-# Mailonline Front-end test
+# Front-end test

-Welcome to Mailonline Ads Front-end test.
+Welcome to Front-end test.
 Take your time to setup your environment.

 ### requirement:
   - git